John Lawrence Hebron Jr.

-John Lawrence Hebron Jr. (July 6, 1864 – March 17, 1945) was an American lawyer and Democratic Party politician.
-He represented Washington County in the Mississippi State Senate from 1904 to 1912 and from 1928 to 1936 and was its President Pro Tempore from 1908 to 1912.
+John Lawrence Hebron Jr. (July 6, 1864 – March 17, 1945) was an American lawyer and Democratic Party politician who represented Washington County in the Mississippi State Senate from 1904 to 1912 and from 1928 to 1936 and was its President Pro Tempore from 1908 to 1912.

 Biography

 John Lawrence Hebron Jr. was born on July 6, 1864, at the Bovina Plantation near Vicksburg, Mississippi.
 He was the son of John Hebron Sr., who became a Mississippi state senator, and his wife, Ellen (Ellington) Hebron, a poet.
 Hebron Jr. attended Mississippi College from 1877 to 1879.
 He then entered the University of Mississippi in 1881 and received a Freshman Medal in declamation from there in 1883.
 He graduated from "several of the literary departments" in June 1885.
 Hebron graduated the University of Mississippi School of Law in 1887, receiving a L.L.B. degree.
 In July 1887, Hebron began practicing law in Leland, Mississippi.